DoctorLai/Tron-FAQ/README.md

 > It will return account detai via getaccount API if account is activated.

 58. What is the minimum sending amount of TRX to activate the address?
-> Transfer >0.1 TRX to activate the address
+> Transfer >0.1 TRX to activate the address.
+> At least 1 TRX must be burned to activate the account.
+If there is not enough frozen bandwidth, an additional 0.1 TRX will be burned.
+In this case, it will cost 1.1 TRX to complete the creation of a new account; if there is enough frozen bandwidth, 1 TRX must be burned to complete creating the new account.

 59. Where  we can find the token icon file? (manual search via google ... or there is some better way? )
 > All token icon can be found on tronscan.